Herman Melville

 Herman Melville was an American novelist, short story writer, and poet born on August 1, 1819, in New York City.
 He is best known for his masterpiece, "Moby-Dick," a profound exploration of obsession and the human condition set against the backdrop of the whaling industry.
 Melville's early life was steeped in adventure, with experiences at sea that would later inform his writing.
 His works often delve into complex themes of identity, nature, and morality, reflecting the tumultuous spirit of 19th-century America.

-Experience a captivating two-part radio adaptation of Herman Melville's classic novel, Moby Dick.
-This adaptation was broadcast on CBS' Colu…
+A 4-part radio adaptation of Herman Melville's classic novel, Moby Dick, was broadcast on NBC's The World's Greatest Novels from January 3 t…

 Moby Dick (American Novels, NBC, 1947)